brad-marshall/ansible-monitoring-deploy/README.md

 This Thanos deployment has been done using https://blog.ruanbekker.com/blog/2020/02/01/setup-thanos-on-docker-a-highly-available-prometheus/ as a guide.

-It initially deploys minio, thanos store, query and reciever components.
+It initially deploys minio, thanos store, query, compact and reciever components.

 # Loki